Citrus greening disease: Distribution

 Distribution of the Asian citrus psyllid is primarily in tropical and subtropical Asia.
 It has been reported in all citrus-growing regions in Asia except mainland Japan.
 The disease has affected crops in China, India, Sri Lanka, Malaysia, Indonesia, Myanmar, the Philippines, Pakistan, Thailand, the Ryukyu Islands, Nepal, Saudi Arabia, and Afghanistan.
-Areas outside Asia have also reported the disease: Réunion, Mauritius, Brazil, Paraguay, and Florida since 2005, and in several municipalities in Mexico since 2009.
-On March 30, 2012, citrus greening disease was confirmed in a single citrus tree in California.
-The first report of HLB in Texas occurred on January 13, 2012, from a Valencia sweet orange tree in a commercial orchard in Texas.
+Areas outside Asia have also reported the disease: Réunion, Mauritius, Brazil, Paraguay, Florida since 2005, and in several municipalities in Mexico since 2009.
+On 30 March 2012, citrus greening disease was confirmed in a single citrus tree in California.
+The first report of HLB in Texas occurred on 13 January 2012, from a Valencia sweet orange tree in a commercial orchard in Texas.
 Prospects are bleak for the ubiquitous backyard citrus orchards of California as residential growers are unlikely to consistently use the pesticides which provide effective control in commercial orchards.

 The distribution of the African citrus psyllid includes Africa, Madeira, Saudi Arabia, Portugal, and Yemen.
 This species is sensitive to high temperatures and will not develop at temperatures greater than 25 C. It is a vector of the African strain of huanglongbing (Candidatus Liberibacter africanus), which is sensitive to heat.
-This strain is reported to occur in Africa, (Burundi, Cameroon, Central African Republic, Comoros, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Reunion, Rwanda, South Africa, St. Helena (unconfirmed), Swaziland, Tanzania, Zimbabwe), Saudi Arabia, and Yemen.
+This strain is reported to occur in Africa, (Burundi, Cameroon, Central African Republic, Comoros, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Reunion, Rwanda, South Africa, St. Helena [unconfirmed], Swaziland, Tanzania, Zimbabwe), Saudi Arabia, and Yemen.
 The disease was not reported in the EU as of 2004.